-The City of Concord has declared tall grass and overgrown weeds a public nuisance and enforces the removal of such plant materials that are higher than eight (8) inches.
+The City of Concord has declared that overgrown grass and weeds are a public nuisance.
 It is the duty of property owners to properly maintain their property and to cut and remove the material to prevent the accumulation of such nuisances.
 In addition to any civil and criminal remedies available for violations, overgrown weeds and shrubs may be abated according to provisions stated in the City's weed ordinance.
-If you have concerns about a neighboring property, contact the City's 24-hour Neighborhood Services hotline at (925) 671-3282 or our main line at (925) 671-3075, Monday through Friday, 8 to 5.
+If you have concerns about a neighboring property, contact the City's 24-hour Code Enforcement hotline at (925) 671-3075 or our main line at (925) 671-3075, Monday through Friday, 8 to 5.
 We'll send an inspector out within two business days.
 If conditions represent a violation of Concord's Municipal Code, we'll work with the property owner to bring the property into compliance.

 Q. What about piles of cut brush and tree limbs?

 The accumulation of cut brush and tree limbs are also deemed detrimental to the health, safety and welfare of inhabitants of the City of Concord and are declared to be a nuisance.
-If there's a property in your neighborhood where brush and tree limbs have been accumulating over a period of time, please contact Neighborhood Services at (925) 671-3075 for follow up.
+If there's a property in your neighborhood where brush and tree limbs have been accumulating over a period of time, please contact Code Enforcement at (925) 671-3075 for follow up.

 Q. My neighbor has shrubs that block the sidewalk and trees that hang over the street.
 Every time I take a walk, I have to step off the sidewalk and into the street.
 Can something be done about that?

 Yes.
 If such foliage obstructs the view or access of any public right-of-way, such as a sidewalk or street, the foliage needs to be trimmed or removed to provide adequate visibility.
 Trees need to be trimmed so they provide an 8-foot clearance over the sidewalk and 12 feet of clearance over a public street.
-You can contact the Neighborhood Services Division for assistance.
+You can contact the Code Enforcement Unit for assistance.